CONTENT

 Once you’ve nailed down when you want to send your message, you can either send your text(s) at that time, or schedule them in advance using Text Request and move on to other tasks.

-Scheduling texts in conjunction with your email and social media posts is a solid way to make sure your messages are seen and stick in your customers’ minds.
-The more times someone sees a message, the more likely they are to take action.
+Pairing texts with your email and social media marketing efforts helps messages stick.
+The more times someone sees something, the more likely they are to take action.

 Now that we’ve covered the basic musts for text messages, let’s look at specific use cases.